ayuanx/pal-ddraw/README.md

 # Revisions:

 v.2025.06.13
-- Fix a bug in clipper when window mode emulation is enabled.
+- Fix a bug in clipper/palette when window mode emulation is enabled.

 v.2024.12.02
 - Support color depth emulation in window mode.